learn-co-curriculum/sinatra-routes-readme/README.md

 Our Sinatra application will match this request to a route that is defined in a controller.

+In Sinatra, a route is an HTTP method paired with a URL-matching pattern.
+Each route is associated with a block.
 The matching route defined in the controller would look like this:

 ```ruby
 get '/medicines' do